 The life and disability plans are fully insured on a straight premium basis with any surplus or deficit remaining with the insurance company.
-Premiums paid for these benefits were \$946,877 and \$843,312 for the years ended December 31, 2019 and 2018, respectively.
+Premiums paid for these benefits were \$717,765 and \$946,877 for the years ended December 31, 2020 and 2019, respectively.

 Flexible Spending Accounts - The Plan allows employees to participate in two flexible spending account programs.
-The Health Care Spending account allowed a participant to set aside up to \$2,500 for the years ended December 31, 2019 and 2018 on a pretax basis to pay for unreimbursed healthcare expenses.
-The Dependent Care Spending account allowed a participant to set aside up to \$5,000 for the years ended December 31, 2019 and 2018 on a pretax basis to pay for unreimbursed dependent care expenses.
-Any amounts remaining in the spending accounts at the end of the year must be forfeited to the Plan; additionally claims that exceed deposits are paid by the Plan.
-Claims may be submitted for expenses incurred during the previous year until the following March 31.
-Forfeitures were \$-0- and \$19,703 for the years ended December 31, 2019 and 2018, respectively, and are used to decrease the GCFA's contribution into the Plan.
+The Health Care Spending account allowed a participant to set aside up to \$2,500 for both years ended December 31, 2020 and 2019 on a pretax basis to pay for unreimbursed healthcare expenses.
+The Dependent Care Spending account allowed a participant to set aside up to \$5,000 for both years ended December 31, 2020 and 2019 on a pretax basis to pay for unreimbursed dependent care expenses.
+Any amounts remaining in the spending accounts at the end of the year must be forfeited to the Plan; additionally, claims that exceed deposits are paid by the Plan.
+Claims may be submitted for expenses incurred during the previous year until the following December 31, 2020 and 2019.